What to know about the trial of an ex-Michigan officer charged in the killing of a Black motorist

 Lyoya was shot in the back of the head while facedown on the ground following a traffic stop.
 Schurr’s attorneys argue he acted in self-defense.

-Opening statements in the trial begin Monday in downtown Grand Rapids and the trial is expected to last at least a week.
-A small crowd gathered outside of the courthouse Monday morning largely in support of Schurr.
+Opening statements in the trial began in downtown Grand Rapids and the trial is expected to last at least a week.
+A few people gathered outside of the courthouse early Monday morning largely in support of Schurr.
 Some carried U.S. flags or “thin blue line” flags.

 Here is what to know.